Readings: Romans 6: 3-11 and Matthew 5: 20-26

 Jesus is saying, "You trash him with those words, and, in turn, you can end up as trash."
 That's the whole meaning of 'risking the fires of Gehenna'.
 Gehenna is a valley on the southeast corner of the city of Jerusalem.
 The valley was the city dump.
 And down in that city dump, they threw all of their trash.
 Like most city dumps, it was smoldering all the time, burning.
 It was the trash heap.
 And Jesus is saying, "This is not the way that a Christian will behave toward another Christian in this new kingdom according to this new law."

 There is quite a difference, isn't there, between the letter of the law and the spirit of the law.
 Yet, throughout Scripture we can see that distinction made over and over again.
-St. John, in one of his letters, writes that if you speak ill of your neighbor you're guilty of murder (1Jn 3:15).
+St. John, in one of his letters, writes that if you speak ill of your neighbour you're guilty of murder (1Jn 3:15).
 That's strong language.
 But it is true.
-If you speak ill of your neighbor, something is involved and it's simply this: You and I have a right to a good reputation.
+If you speak ill of your neighbour, something is involved and it's simply this: You and I have a right to a good reputation.
 If you slander an individual's good name, that is not only a sin against charity; it's a sin against justice because you slander that person's right to his good name.

 You and I are quite prone to excusing ourselves and the sins we commit.
 We do this almost offhandedly.
 We say, "Well, that is my temperament.
 That's the way I am.
 I can excuse my faults and my flaws because I've always been that way."
 What we do is wink at our own faults and then we condemn them in others.
 Remember that Gospel reading of a couple of weeks ago about a man who had a beam in his eye and he was going to take a we are to live according to the spirit of the law.
 According to the spirit of that law, we do not excuse ourselves, but rather acknowledge the fact that we can and do sin.
 That we can and do sin several times a day.

 What Jesus says we should not do to our brother are all things that are done with that one little part of us that can get us into so much trouble: our tongues.
 Our tongues are the source of more sin than any other part of our selves.
 We can really get into trouble with what we say.
-I learned a long time ago in my marriage that if I didn't say some things to Carol, I didn't have to retract them later.
+I learned a long time ago in my marriage that if I didn't say some things to my wife, I didn't have to retract them later.
 It was a good thing to learn!
 St. James, in his letter, writes very strongly about this power of ours, this tongue of ours:

 "All of us fall short in many respects.
 If a person is without fault in speech, he is a man in the fullest sense because he can control his entire body.
 When we put bits in the mouths of horses to make them obey us, we guide the rest of their bodies.
 It is the same with ships, however large they are and despite the fact they are driven by fierce winds, they are directed by very small rudders on whatever course the steerman's impulse may select.
 The tongue is something like that.
 It is a small member, yet it makes great pretensions.
 See how tiny the spark is that sets a huge forest ablaze.
 The tongue is such a flame.
 It exists among our members as whole universe of malice.
 The tongue defiles the entire body.
 Its flames encircle our course from birth and its fire is kindled by hell" (James 3:2-6).